View Philosophy Department website

 - Either PHIL 101: Introduction to Philosophy or PHIL 120: Introduction to Ethics

-- Either PHIL 300: Cynics & Sages: Greek & Roman Philosophy, or PHIL 302: Mind &; Knowledge: Descartes to Kant
+- Either PHIL 300: Cranks & Sages: Greek & Roman Philosophy, or PHIL 302: Mind &; Knowledge: Descartes to Kant

 Students minoring in philosophy must take an additional 12 credit hours, of which at least eight credit hours must be upper-level, and of which at least four credit hours must be non-Western philosophy.
 With approval from the department chair, other upper-level philosophical courses from outside the philosophy offering can be counted as electives where appropriate.